Free Shipping

 woman on her phone while in bed, blue light on her face

-This type of light has a short wavelength and thus produces a higher amount of energy.
-Our most significant source of blue light is the sun itself, but it can also be emitted via electronics such as smartphones, TVs, laptops, desktops, or just about anything with a screen.
+What is blue light, you may ask?
+It's quite literally as the name suggests.
+Blue light is a color on the visible light spectrum that has a short wavelength and thus produces more energy.
+The greatest natural source of blue light is the sun itself, but it is also emitted via electronics such as smartphones, TVs, laptops, desktops, or just about anything with a screen.

 Blue light suppresses your body's release of melatonin, a hormone that helps you feel sleepy.
 This is not ideal when you’re actively trying to get some sleep, so the Sleep Foundation recommends staying away from electronic devices 2 to 3 hours before bedtime.

-However, exposure to blue light can also be used to your advantage.
-As mentioned earlier, the sun is the most significant, natural source of blue light.
-By having your blinds flipped slightly open, you can get some sunlight into your bedroom, suppressing melatonin and thus helping you wake up in the morning.
-So, avoid blue light when you're trying to sleep, but embrace those short waves of visible light when it’s time to jumpstart your day.
+However, exposure to blue light can also be used to your advantage. y having your blinds flipped slightly open, you can get some sunlight into your bedroom, suppressing melatonin and thus helping you wake up in the morning.

 7. Pay Attention to What You Eat or Drink